feixiang1209/cutadapt_batch/README.md

 # cutadapt_batch
 Cutadapt is a crucial tool for trimming adapters and contaminants from high-throughput sequencing data, typically requiring command-line interactions which might pose a challenge for users unfamiliar with Linux environments.
 To facilitate a more user-friendly experience, especially for beginners or those without extensive command-line expertise, a specialized script has been developed.
-This script automates the process of running Cutadapt for multiple samples, eliminating the need to manually input commands for each dataset.
+This script automates the process of running Cutadapt for multiple samples (designed for amplicon analysis), eliminating the need to manually input commands for each dataset.

 How to use.